And we bet you our Oma’s favourite bikini that you’ve only got a vague idea of all the awesome things happening around Vienna this summer.

 Readings will take place on eight selected dates throughout summer.
 For detailed info on the festival program, check out the website.

-5. Go to an open air (or online) poetry slam, or participate in one
+5. Go to an open air poetry slam, or participate in one

 So, take your chance to rhyme, all the time, in the lime…light.
 OK, so WE won’t be getting onstage, but that doesn’t mean YOU aren’t ready to step onto the stage.
 Or, you can also be one of those in the audience judging or getting deep into somebody else’s words.

 This summer, take a look at the event calendar of the poetry slam-ming crowd, FOMP.
-They’re known for hosting fun poetry slam events, such as the Poetry Slam OBEN am Dach event series, in which there’ll be performances on top of the library at the Urban-Loritz-Platz.
-Meanwhile, there’ll also hosting online poetry slams.
+They’re known for hosting fun poetry slam events, especially the ones throughout summer.

 6. Spend some chilled nights at the Filmfestival